techdecaf/cgen/README.md

   cgen [command]

 Available Commands:
-  bump        Creates a new git tag with an increase in the current semversion i.e. v1.0.2 completion  Generates zsh completion scripts help        Help about any command install     Installs a new generator from a git repository
+  bump        Creates a new git tag with an increase in the current semantic version i.e. v1.0.2 completion  Generates zsh completion scripts help        Help about any command install     Installs a new generator from a git repository